 In 1966, the federal ban was shifted onto individual state jurisdiction, and most states chose to lift it.
 Some states still ban gooseberry plant production, while others require a permit.

 According to the USDA, 1 cup of raw gooseberries contains:

-The tiny fruit pack in some powerful health benefits.
-A 1-cup serving contains 46 percent of the daily value (DV) of vitamin C, which supports the skin and the immune system.
+The tiny fruit has 46 percent of the DV of vitamin C, which supports the skin and the immune system.

 Gooseberries are also rich in antioxidants and contain a number of flavonoids, according to June 2019 research in Food Chemistry.
-Flavonoids are important because they help protect the body against oxidative damage that's responsible for neurodegenerative diseases like Alzheimer's, Parkinson's and some cancers, according to a July 2016 review study in Pharmacognosy Review.
+Flavonoids are important because they protect the body against oxidative damage that's linked to neurodegenerative diseases like Alzheimer's, Parkinson's and some cancers, according to a July 2016 review in Pharmacognosy Review.

 Similarly, people who enjoyed more foods with flavonols (a class of flavonoids) were observed to have lower risks of developing Alzheimer's disease years later, per a January 2020 study in Neurology.

 - Exotic Fruits: "Gooseberry—Ribes uva-crispa, sin.
 R. grossularia L"

 - Agricultural Marketing Resource Center: "Gooseberries"

 - University of Kentucky Center for Crop Diversification: "Currants & Gooseberries"